arsenal9971/BMS_stud_reps/20170421_Fri_Follow-Up.md

   - Clarify what could potentially be counted to fulfill requirements.
   - Conversion of credits between universities.
   - Students registered at FU or HU can take an advantage of not having to register for courses via the system.
-  - TU students can decide to take final exams at the end of semester but FU or HU students have to take exams or fail courses.
+  - TU students can decide to take final exams at the end of the semester but FU or HU students have to take exams or fail courses.
   - For BMS, it is not well known that one can improve grades, repeating courses.
   - Regulations and practical advice to deal with them might fit UNOFFICIAL BMS WEBSITE.
   #### 11. Phase I Scholarship